 Anguilla, British West Indies, Caribbean

 On May 30, Anguillan Independence Day, you can mix with locals for a trooping of the colors, a parade, and an around-the-island regatta.
 All of Anguilla turns out for this hotly contested race of traditional craft.
 By May, the Caribbean has entered its shoulder season, meaning that the spring break crowds and prices are gone.
 Plus, it’s not yet hurricane season, which technically kicks off in June (though it’s rare to see a hurricane that early in the year); May typically gets mild, sunny days with a few showers here and there. —Lindsey Epperly, Trusted Travel Expert for the Caribbean, Florida, and Beach Vacations

-Read Lindsey’s Insider’s Guide to Finding Your Perfect Caribbean Island Resort, and reach out to her through our site to be marked as a VIP and get the best possible trip.
+Learn more in our Insider’s Guide to Finding Your Perfect Caribbean Island Resort, and use Wendy’s trip request form to be marked as a VIP and get the best possible trip.

 Los Cabos, Mexico